 Development proposals where appropriate, will be required to be supported by measures that provide for improved pedestrian access.
+They should ensure, that as much as is practicable, the area is accessible and inclusive.
 The measures will need to demonstrate that: